-Athenos arrived to Back to Nature in summer 2006.
-He was a transfer from Fallin’ Pines Critter Rescue in Christmas, Florida.
-He was part of the wildlife pet trade and was later a discarded pet.
-When he was surrendered he was estimated to be about 5 years olds and 10 pounds.
+Athenos arrived in the Summer of 2006.
+He was adopted from Fallin’ Pines Critter Rescue in Christmas, Florida.
+When he was a surrendered pet he was estimated to be about 5 years old.
 Athenos was originally given the name Athena when he was first thought to be a female.
-Once he began to mature, it was determined that he was a male and the name was changed to Athenos.
-As a domestic pet and a non-native species, Athenos is non-releasable.
-Most often, African tortoises become throw away pets due to their rapid growth, appetite, destructive capabilities, and life span.
+Once he hit sexual maturity and was determined to be a male and the name was changed to Athenos.

 Facts About The African Spurred Tortoise